 Are you interested in history and archaeological sites?
 Without too many other visitors around?
-Then you definitely should check out the Khmer ruins in Laos.
-Where you will need to share Angkor Wat in Cambodia with thousands of other tourist, in Laos you will only meet a few fellow visitors.
-Vat Phou, also known as Wat Phu Champasak, was built by the Khmer in the 12th century.
+Then you definitely should visit the Khmer ruins in Laos.
+Where you will need to share Angkor Wat in Cambodia with thousands of other tourists, in Vat Phou you will only meet a few fellow visitors.
+Vat Phou, located near the city Champasak in Laos, also known as Wat Phu, was built by the Khmer in the 12th century.
 It is said that this complex would have been the inspiration for Angkor Wat.
-Vat Phou Laos is a must-visit for those interested in art, culture, history and “off the beaten track” sights.
-In this article I will tell you more about the beautiful temple complex, Wat Phu Laos.
+Vat Phou in Laos is a must-visit for those interested in art, culture and history.
+In this article you will find everything you want to know about visiting the Khmer ruins.

 - A visit to the archaeological site Vat Phou Laos

 - More about Laos

 - Pin "Wat Phu in Laos"

 Vat Phou, is located near the city of Champasak, at the foot of the holy mountain Phu Passak in Laos.
 It is said that this place already existed in the 6th century.
 By that time, there would have been a shrine where sacrifices were made to Bhaderesvara, an appearance of Hindu god Shiva.
 When the region became part of the Khmer Empire in the 9th century, Wat Phu was established.
 The most important parts were built in the 12th century, under King Suryavarman II, also responsible for the construction of Angkor Wat.

 As with many ancient cities and complexes, little is known about the history of this site and much research is still being done.
 The exact reasons why and how the site was eventually abandoned are unknown to me.
 At the end of the 19th century the site was discovered by a French explorer who found the ruins by accident, overgrown by the jungle.
 Wat Phu in Laos has been on the UNESCO World Heritage site List since 2001 and can be visited nowadays.